-Cost per view (CPV) refers to the price an advertiser pays for every instance that their video ad gets played.
+Cost Per View refers to the price an advertiser pays for every instance that their video ad gets played.
 This compensation model uses ad plays as a basis for gauging meaningful audience interest, promising advertisers better returns for their spending budgets.

-As with Cost Per Completed View (CPCV), the cost per view model is meant to serve as an alternative to the established impressions-based models used in digital advertising.
-Since video ads are designed to run for longer than the usual one- or two-second criteria for impressions, cost per view has been billed as a both a more effective measure of audience interest and a more cost-efficient way of pricing video ads.
+As with Cost Per Completed View (CPCV), the model is meant to serve as an alternative to the established impressions-based models used in digital advertising.
+Since video ads are designed to run for longer than the usual one- or two-second criteria for impressions, this has been billed as both a more effective measure of audience interest and a more cost-efficient way of pricing video ads.

 Google and the company TubeMogul first endorsed the cost per view model to the Interactive Advertising Bureau (IAB) in 2011.
 Since then, CPV usage has seen steady growth in the video advertising industry.